Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Predatory

 Some dogs have a stronger “prey drive” than others.
-While some may not mind a dog killing small animals in this pursuit, it can, unfortunately, turn deadly when it involves chasing a small child.
+While some people may not mind a dog killing small animals in this pursuit, the situation can, unfortunately, turn deadly when it involves chasing a small child.

 What Does Dog Aggression Look Like?